9 types of football fan you meet during every major tournament: Which one are you?

 They range from the sublime to the ridiculous, says Luke Rix-Standing.

-It is often said that footballing success unites nations, and England’s run to the semi-finals of this year’s Euros has gathered backing from all kinds of fans.
-You’d need a full David Attenborough series to profile every type of supporter, but, come tourney time, here are the ones you’re most likely to meet.
+It is often said that footballing success unites nations, and England’s team has gathered backing from all kinds of fans as they’ve forged their way through to the Euros 2020 final against Italy You’d need a full David Attenborough series to profile every type of supporter, but, come tourney time, here are the ones you’re most likely to meet.

 The question is, which one are you?